Phantom of the Idol: Manga

 Phantom of the Idol is written and illustrated by Hijiki Isoflavone.
 The series began serialization in Ichijinsha's Monthly Comic Zero Sum magazine on December 28, 2017.
 The manga is licensed in North America by Kodansha USA.

 Anime

 An anime television series adaptation was announced on November 26, 2021.
 It was produced by Studio Gokumi and directed by Daisei Fukuoka, with scripts written by Yasuko Aoki, character designs handled by Saori Hosoda, and music composed by myu.
 It aired from July 2 to September 3, 2022, on TV Tokyo, BS11, and AT-X. The opening theme song is "Let's Zing!", while the ending theme song is "Kimikira", both performed by the musical unit ZINGS, composed of Fumiya Imai and Shun Horie.
 Sentai Filmworks has licensed the series.

+On November 16, 2023, Hidive announced the series would receive an English dub, which premiered on November 23.

 Reception

 In 2019, Phantom of the Idol placed third in the 5th Next Manga Award in the print category.